Photosynthesis for Kids – Definition and How It Works

 - Water: Roots absorb water, which then passes through the stem to the leaves of the plant.

-Plants are made up of numerous cells, and plants have a special structure in their cells, known as chloroplasts.
-It is chloroplast where the process of photosynthesis takes place.
-In some plants, these tiny oval-shaped cells that are present inside the plant take up just a small space, which means there will be just a few of these cells.
-However, in other plants, these cells may take the entire space.
-Each structure inside the chloroplast contains chlorophyll, a green chemical that provides green colour to the leaves.
+Plants are composed of numerous cells, and each cell has a special structure, known as chloroplasts.
+It is the chloroplast where the process of photosynthesis takes place.
+In some plants, the tiny oval-shaped cells present inside the plant occupy a small space, resulting in a limited number of these cells.
+However, in other plants, these cells may take up the entire space.
+Each structure inside the chloroplast contains chlorophyll, a green pigment that provides the leaves with their green colour.
 Photosynthesis takes place in the chloroplasts.
-Let’s understand this process step-by-step:
+If you plan to explain photosynthesis to children, here are the detailed steps of photosynthesis for kids.

 The green chemical present inside the chloroplast absorbs energy from the sunlight.
 The energy thus obtained is used to break the water molecules into hydrogen and oxygen.
 The oxygen obtained in the process is released into the atmosphere.
-However, hydrogen and carbon dioxide obtained are used to make food for the plants.
-Some portion of glucose is used in the growth and development of the plants, whereas the rest is stored in roots, leaves, and fruits as a reserve for later use.
+However, the hydrogen and carbon dioxide obtained are used to make food for the plants.
+A portion of glucose is utilised in the growth and development of plants, while the remainder is stored in roots, leaves, and fruits as a reserve for future use.

 The process of making food by plants occurs in two important stages that are as follows: